cs3451-f21/a4-f21/README.md

 2. run with ```npm run dev```
 3. visit ```http://localhost:3000/index.html```

 Please test that your submission meets these requirements.
-For example, after you check in your final version of the assignment to github, check it out again to a new directory and make sure everything builds and runs correctly.
+For example, after you check in your final version of the assignment to GitHub, check it out again to a new directory and make sure everything builds and runs correctly.

 # Development Environment